blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 This project instruments it.
 A precision bidirectional current monitor sits in series with the battery's positive terminal, measuring float current with milliamp resolution.
 When the charger current reverses and the battery starts discharging — because mains power failed — the Notecard fires an immediate alert.
 When float current climbs steadily over weeks, the hourly summary captures the trend for a downstream analytics system to act on.

 **Chemistry scope.** The float-current capacity-degradation signal is a VRLA mechanism.
 LFP batteries do not sulfate, and elevated float current on an LFP pack indicates a charger or BMS configuration fault rather than cell-level degradation.
-LFP installations still benefit fully from three of the five battery-condition alert modes this design provides — power-outage detection (current reversal), pack voltage bounds checking, and surface temperature alerting — but float-current trending as a capacity-health proxy does not apply to LFP without chemistry-specific calibration.
+LFP installations still benefit fully from four of the six battery-condition alert modes this design provides — power-outage detection (current reversal), pack voltage bounds checking, surface temperature alerting, and low-SoC threshold tripping — but float-current trending as a capacity-health proxy does not apply to LFP without chemistry-specific calibration.
 See §7 for per-alert chemistry guidance and §9 for LFP threshold commissioning notes.

 **Why Notecard.** The Notecard's independence from site infrastructure is the fundamental feature here.
 A traffic-cabinet controller, a roadside LoRaWAN gateway, or a roadside remote terminal unit all have their own modems and radios — but those are exactly the devices the backup battery is supposed to keep running during a mains failure.
 You cannot use the site's LTE modem to report that the site's LTE modem just went down because the backup battery was dead.